DAY FOUR

 After walking around for a bit, we stopped back into the main lodge to relax with a warm drink in front of the fire before it was time to get fitted for our winter gear.
 I had a chai latte that totally hit the spot.

 Finally, it was time to visit the storeroom where we were given a warm snow jumpsuit, mittens, thick socks, and snow boots.
+The lodge mandates wearing these for all activities.
 You’re supposed to get boots that are comically larger than your shoe size since it keeps your feet warmer when there’s air around them and they’re not pressed up against the sides of the shoe.
-Never thought about that, and it makes sense, but it took a minute to get used to such big boots haha.
+Never thought about that, and it makes sense, but it took a minute to get used to walking around in such big clown boots haha.

 Had to take another loop around the lodge in this pretty afternoon light

-During dinner, I was keeping an eye on the aurora app I had downloaded, and went out a couple of time to check the sky.
+During dinner, I was keeping an eye on the aurora app I had downloaded, and went out a couple of times to check the sky.
 At one point there were a couple of wisps, but nothing major to note.
 The second time I went out… major.
 I couldn’t believe the amount of aurora we were seeing!
-The odd thing about it is that while you can definitely see it with the naked eye, and it’s beautiful, even looking through a phone makes it suddenly so vibrant, whether or not you take a picture.
+The odd thing about it is that while you can definitely see it with the naked eye, and it's beautiful, camera sensors are more sensitive to light than our eyes – so even just pointing your phone at the sky shows you more color and intensity than you're actually seeing.
+The video I have below is a little more accurate to what you see with your eyes in terms of vibrancy.